larainezo/tp/docs/UserGuide.md

    - MacOS:
      1. Right click the _Home Folder_
+     2. Left click `Services`
-     1. Left click `New Terminal at Folder`
+     3. Then, click `New Terminal at Folder`
    - Windows:
      1. Navigate into the _Home Folder_
-     1. Right click anywhere inside the _Home Folder_
+     2. Right click anywhere inside the _Home Folder_
-     1. Left click `Open in Windows Terminal`
+     3. Left click `Open in Windows Terminal`

-1. Past this Command into the new terminal window `java -jar dormie.jar` and press enter.<br>
+1. Paste this Command into the new terminal window `java -jar dormie.jar` and press enter.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it.<br>
    Quick Tutorial:

-   - `add n/John Doe n/sw-01-01` : Adds a contact named `John Doe` to Dormie.
+   - `add n/John Doe p/98765432 ` : Adds a contact named `John Doe` to Dormie with the specified phone number

    - `find John` : Finds a contact with `John` in his name.

    - `delete 1` : Deletes the 1st contact shown in the current list.